First Lady Michelle Obama shares tips on parenting with moms and other audience members in a WebMD Town Hall meeting in Miami, Florida.

 Causes of Myositis

 Myositis is caused by any condition that leads to inflammation in the muscles.
-Myositis causes can be divided into several major categories:
+Myositis causes can be divided into several categories:

 - Dermatomyositis